Skip to content

 make build-caddy

-# Build only the standalone waf-api image
+# Build only the standalone wafctl image

-make build-waf-api
+make build-wafctl

 # Run all tests